cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 The same reflex showed up on a trivial task.
 I wanted to turn a short service bulletin into a **one-line summary for a dashboard**.
 That should be one model call.
 Instead, I routed it through **plan-and-execute**: plan first, then execute.
 The task did not get harder; the **path** did.
 The model was fine.
 I had chosen a longer, more fragile chain for no benefit, which is exactly the trap above: more moving parts on top of a variable core, with no new capability to show for it.

 That experience became the thread of this post: **an agent grows when the problem forces it to**.
 Diagram polish comes second to that pressure.

+So here are some stages of agent development, starting from the simplest possible agent and working up to the most complex.

 ---